Warm up with a bowl of homemade Minestrone Soup this winter … it’s thick, hearty, packed with veggies, and so delicious!

 - generous handful fresh basil leaves, chopped

-- While the soup is simmering, cook the macaroni in a pot of boiling, well-salted water until al dente.
+While the soup is simmering, cook the macaroni in a separate pot of boiling, well-salted water until al dente.
 Drain, then rinse pasta with cool water.
 Set aside.

-- Stir in zucchini and cook tender, about 5 to 10 more minutes.
+Stir zucchini into soup and cook tender, about 5 to 10 more minutes.

 P.S.
 Craving more?
 Check out all of my soup and chili recipes here!